 6. Holiday Alternatives

-If you’re not able to take a holiday with your foster child for whatever reason, you can still make sure they have lots of fun this summer by planning some fun day trips – why not check out our recent blog post for inspiration?
+If you’re not able to take a holiday with your foster child for whatever reason, you can still make sure they have lots of fun this summer by planning some fun day trips.

 Sharing holiday time with foster children can be very fulfilling but it’s also important to remember that when you work hard at any job you do need to take a break.
 With this in mind, you may want to consider seeking some respite foster care to allow yourself the opportunity to rest and recuperate too.

-If you have any further questions about taking foster children on holiday or want to explore the possibility of providing respite care for other foster parents, please do get in touch.
-You can speak to one of our advisors by calling 0845 200 4040, or send us an email to email@example.com.
+Do you further questions about taking foster children on holiday?
+Or maybe you want to explore the possibility of providing respite care for other foster parents.
+Please do get in touch.